zac-heisey/murray-lampert/about.md

         restaurants, and worked in the museum field.
 A self-proclaimed “Jane of all trades”, Sabrina enjoys the differences that every job brings within the construction world.
-With her husband Doug, they also own and operate an electrical business.</p><p>In her spare time, she loves to be on their jetboat or playing at local parks with her daughter.</p>"
+With her husband Doug, they also own and operate an electrical business.</p><p>In her spare time, she loves to be on the jetboat or playing at local parks with their daughter.</p>"
       image-1: "/murray-lampert/version3/sabrina-bingham-1.jpg"
       image-2: "/murray-lampert/version3/sabrina-bingham-1.jpg"
     - name: Patti Atwell